budoengland21/subscribe/README.md

-# subscribe
+# Pocket subscriptions

-Simple application to manage your subscriptions, you can add upcoming subscriptions
+<p style= color:"red">Simple application to manage your subscriptions, you can add upcoming subscriptions </p>

 - Add a subscription of your choice